dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T960: Religious value instillation is not essential for education.
+### T960: Religious values in school are unnecessary.

 |Support|
 |---|